<Home/Articles/A guide to Paris’ best arrondissements

 You’ll likely want to hop on the Paris Metro to get to the hilly 18th Arrondissement.
 This is home to the famous Montmartre, a pretty village now incorporated into the city.
 Its steep winding streets are lined with pastel-hued and ivy-clad terraces and topped by the Sacré-Cœur basilica.
 The church’s prime spot on a hill overlooking the city makes it extremely well-visited.
 Hang out on its wide steps and lawns, along with a whole host of other visitors and locals, and enjoy panoramic views of Paris spread out before you.

-18th Arrondissement, Montmartre in Paris, France
+18th Arrondissement, Montmartre in Paris, France; one of Paris' best arrondissements

 Make it happen